opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 This article can be found freely available online.

+While
+<a href="https://www.genderspectrum.org/quick-links/understanding-gender/" target="_blank">gender</a>
+and
+<a href="https://www.who.int/genomics/gender/en/index1.html" target="_blank">sex</a>
+are not actually binary, the data presented that is used in this analysis only contain data for groups of individuals described as men or women.

 ### Analysis

 In this case study, we will largely focus on methods for comparing two